Eight Ways To Maintain Mental Health Abroad

 1. Build Your Own Healthcare Regime

 Talk to your counselor or therapist back home and plan a schedule regarding your future visits to mental health counselors in your new expat destination.
 Go for a couple of sessions immediately if you think it is necessary and you can afford it.
 Speaking to your long-term counselor will help you get rid of the initial pre-travel jitters.
 The counseling sessions will also prepare you for handling different types of stress during your transition to a new abode.
-Talk to your loved ones to reduce your anxiety and get the much-needed clarity of thought.
+Talk to your loved ones to reduce your anxiety, maintain mental health abroad and get the much-needed clarity of thought.

 2. Stock up Your Necessary Medicines